2025-2026 BOARD OF DIRECTORS

 - Providing athlete representation to the Board.

-- Providing input prior to approval on key documents/policies/topics directly or indirectly affecting athletes including but limited to: Athlete Agreements; Rule Changes; Conduct Policy
+- Providing input prior to approval on key documents/policies/topics directly or indirectly affecting athletes including but limited to: Athlete Agreements; Rule Changes; Conduct Policy; Team Selection.

 - Developing various forums and platforms including the CAS website, in which athletes can share and develop information or ideas as they relate to the development or well-being of athletes at all levels.